Graduate Programs in Physical Education

 Master's Degree in Physical Education

-Available master's-level physical education degrees include Master of Arts in Teaching (M.A.T.), Master of Arts in Education (M.A.Ed.), Master of Arts (M.A.) and Master of Science (M.S.) programs.
+Available master's-level physical education degrees include Master of Arts in Teaching (M.A.T.), Master of Arts in Education (M.A.Ed.), Master of Arts (M.A.), and Master of Science (M.S.) programs.
 Skills taught may vary by degree program, with teaching programs focusing on physical education pedagogy and M.A. or M.S. programs focusing more on P.E. research.
-Overall, students in master's degree programs tend to study exercise science in addition to teaching techniques.

 - Research of physical education